 From that day on I was totally "stoked" (there's really no other word) and became even more curious and motivated to learn as much as I could about marine life (marine biology), and this new and intricately colorful underwater world.
 On that note, check out these awesome videos (below) by Kyle McBurnie.

 A few years later I was old enough to become (Scuba) certified at age 14, earning several PADI dive certifications (OW, AOW, and Rescue Diver).

 After university (during the late 80's), I continued learning as much as I could about cetaceans (in addition to technology – another interest).
-At Sea World "Multi-species stadium" I was able to work with and train Atlantic bottlenose dolphins (Tursiops truncatus), Pacific white-sided dolphins (Lagenorhynchus obliquidens), Beluga whales (Delphinapterus leucas) and Pacific black whales (Pseudorca crassidens).
+At the (Sea World) "Multi-species stadium," I was able to work with and help train Atlantic bottlenose dolphins (Tursiops truncatus), Pacific white-sided dolphins (Lagenorhynchus obliquidens), Beluga whales (Delphinapterus leucas), and Pacific black whales (Pseudorca crassidens).
 Since then, I have humbly made a 180° shift in my views about marine parks (captivity), and now completely support natural habitats.
 If you haven't seen these movies already, consider watching Blackfish and The Cove (as tragic as they may seem, they uncover truths).